nnennajohn/agent/docs/messages.md

 `promptMessageId` to `generateText` and others.

-Note: if the `promptMessageId` is not the latest message in the thread, the context for the messsage generation will not include any messages following the `promptMessageId`.
+Note: if the `promptMessageId` is not the latest message in the thread, the context for the message generation will not include any messages following the `promptMessageId`.

 ## Deleting messages